Rogues Gallery: Critical reception

-Upon release, Sounds noted the album was made up of "high quality power pop, glorious hooks, instant singalongs, ultra-catchy terrace-style chants and anthemic, hymn-like ballads".
-In America, reviews were also positive overall.
+In the US, reviews were positive overall.
 Billboard recommended the album and commented: "Modern, muscular and metallic, Slade can hold their own on the present hard rock scene."
 Deseret News stated: "Slade is the epitome of a rock band: catchy melodies, infectious rhythms and the most enjoyable lyrical pacing in contemporary music.
 Rogues Gallery is one of the finest examples of rabble-rousing rock 'n' roll to come along in years... [and] a guaranteed winner."
 Record-Journal concluded: "The main problem with the album is getting past the first song.
 If you hang in, however, what follows on Rogues Gallery is some of the most enthusiastic hard rock in recent years, and some of the least annoying."
 The Press-Courier wrote: "Veteran quartet is long of toothe but still capable of blowing out amplifiers and speakers."

 The Canadian Leader-Post felt that Rogues Gallery was a "neater effort" than the preceding Keep Your Hands Off My Power Supply, and concluded: "They may be long in the tooth, but they haven't lost their bite."
 Rich Harry of The Morning Call said: "Slade let non-of that I'm-old-there-fore-I-hurt guff gem up their fine new LP.
 Resembling Geritol on plastic, the album is a fine pop primer for enjoying life while approaching the gloomy pit stop of middle age."
+Mark Peel of Stereo Review commented, "Rogues Gallery is the musical equivalent of pub grub – a healthy wallop of bangers and mash washed down with a half-dozen pints of bitter.
+The songs slosh merrily around, their horsy rhythms and singsong lyrics spilling frothily forth in invitation to sing along.
+The more the merrier."
+He also noted the band were "derivative", with the album showing signs of the band having "plundered most of BMI and started in on ASCAP", but felt "familiarity is essential to bar-room anthems".

 AllMusic retrospectively reviewed the album, which summarised: "Unfortunately for everyone, the decision was made to lay on a whole pile of keyboards this time out; the end result was an album that was far less endearing than Keep Your Hands Off My Power Supply.
 The rogues' gallery concept probably would have been a lot more convincing if the music had been stripped of the keyboards and overly slick production and given more of a rock & roll edge."
-Joe Geesin of the webzine Get Ready to Rock described the album as a "fine polished set".
-He added: "Fat choruses as you'd expect.
-This is Slade turned state-of-the-art, something you would never have expected."